krivenko/som/doc/about.rst

          :target: http://www.sfb668.de/
          :alt: Sonderforschungsbereich 668

-I am very grateful to Malte Harland for extensive and thorough testing of the code at late development stages.
+I am very grateful to

+- Malte Harland for extensive and thorough testing of the code at late development stages of SOM 1.0;
+- Andrey S. Mishchenko, who stimulated work on SOM 2.0 and shared his knowledge about technical aspects of the method.

 I would like to acknowledge support from the University of Hamburg, as well as from the Deutsche Forschungsgemeinschaft via the Project SFB-668